junhenghao/junhenghao.github.io/index.md

 ---
 <img src="/assets/img/newself.jpg" alt="Profile Picture" width="200">

-<p>I am currently a researcher at Microsoft GenAI.
-I obtained my Ph.D from University of California, Los Angeles, advised by Yizhou Sun and Wei Wang at Scalable Analytics Institute (ScAi), Department of Computer Science and UCLA Data Mining Lab.
-Before coming to UCLA, I graduated in 2017 from Department of Automation, School of Information Science and Technology, Tsinghua University.</p>
+I am currently a researcher at Microsoft GenAI, working on LLM (Phi-3, GPT) training and customization.
+Prior to this, I obtained my Ph.D from University of California, Los Angeles, advised by [Yizhou Sun](http://web.cs.ucla.edu/~yzsun/) and [Wei Wang](https://web.cs.ucla.edu/~weiwang/) at [Scalable Analytics Institute (ScAi)](https://scai.cs.ucla.edu/) and [UCLA Data Mining Lab](https://ucla-dm.github.io/DM_website/index.html) in Department of Computer Science.
+Before coming to UCLA, I graduated in 2017 from Department of Automation, School of Information Science and Technology, Tsinghua University.

 <!-- <p>You can find more information about my <a href="/publication/">publications</a> and <a href="/teaching/">projects</a>.  -->